aladics/code-change-repr/README.md

 # Code representation tools

+## Prerequisites
+Copy config_default.yaml to config.yaml and set the values accordingly.

 ## Datasets
 ### Method Embedding (Doc2Vec)
 We use Doc2Vec to embed each method.
 To get the used model, perform the following steps: